chenasraf/chenasraf.github.io/_posts/2019-03-06-simple-scaffold.md

 structure for starting components; but we have different types of components that we want to generate based on context, like different file contents for page containers versus general-use components.

-Being fed up with my options, I made this small npm package, that does just this, in a very easy and quick way to setup.
+Being fed up with my options, I made this small NPM package, that does just this, in a very easy and quick way to setup.
 Simply put your files wherever you want, and either use the CLI tool or the package as an import - and you're good to go.